ocapn/ocapn/draft-specifications/CapTP Specification.md

     -   Messages may be pipelined to promises, queueing those messages to eventually be delivered to their resolution.
-    -   Handoffs are initiated when sending a message with a reference to an object on a third CapTP session.
+    -   Handoffs are initiated when sending a message with a reference to an object outside of the CapTP session.
     -   Both parties cooperate to free object references which are recognized to no longer be needed to be imported from one side.
 5. A session ends.